-Once enrolled, students are expected to uphold the school's ethos and comply with the school's code of conduct as described in the Handbook to maintain their enrolment.
+Once enrolled, students are expected to uphold the School's ethos and comply with the School's Student Code of Conduct as described in the "Supporting Positive Behaviour Policy" and through regular notes home, to maintain their enrolment.

-Signing the NWS Enrolment Contract involves acknowledgement and acceptance of the contents of the Newcastle Waldorf School Handbook (given to prospective parents and available for download on the school website).
+Signing the NWS Enrolment Contract involves acknowledgement and acceptance of the contents of the Newcastle Waldorf School Handbook (given to prospective parents and available for download on the School website).
 Information provided by parents/carers on the enrolment form is treated as confidential as detailed in the NWS Privacy Policy.